It’s no secret that the Hollywood Comet loves musicals.

 Sisters Ruth (Garrett) and Eileen Sherwood (Leigh) move from Ohio to New York City.
 Ruth wants to become a journalist and Eileen hopes to break into Broadway.
 They have a hard time finding jobs and making ends meet while living in a shoddy Greenwich Village apartment right above Subway construction.
 Ruth also spends much of her time feeling sorry for herself since she isn’t as beautiful as her little sister Eileen, who is swarmed by men.

 -Musical remake of the 1942 comedy “My Sister Eileen” starring Rosalind Russell and Janet Blair

--In 1953, a musical adaptation of the 1940s story called “Wonderful Town”premiered on Broadway.
+-In 1953, a musical adaptation of the 1940s story called “Wonderful Town” premiered on Broadway.
 The music was written Leonard Bernstein with lyrics by Adolph Green and Betty Comden.
-Columbia felt the the film rights to this version were too expensive so the story was rewritten for the screen and featured music by Jule Styne and Leo Robin.
+Columbia felt the film rights to this version were too expensive so the story was rewritten for the screen and featured music by Jule Styne and Leo Robin.
 “All of them had a team of lawyers looking over their shoulders.
-Everything had to be cleared and approved legally,” Janet Leigh wrote in her autobiography “There Really was a Hollywood.”
+Everything had to be cleared and approved legally,” Janet Leigh wrote in her autobiography “There Really Was a Hollywood.”

--Judy Holliday was originally to be cast as Ruth, but Betty Garrett ended up with the role.
+-Judy Holliday was originally cast as Ruth, but Betty Garrett ended up with the role.